SerafimArts/ffi-sdl/README.md

 ## Requirements

-- PHP >= 7.4
+- PHP ^8.1
 - ext-ffi
-- Windows, Linux or MacOS
+- Windows, Linux, BSD or MacOS
-    - Android, iOS, BSD or something else are not supported yet
+    - Android, iOS or something else are not supported yet
 - SDL >= 2.0

 ## Installation